Skip to main content

 For further information, listings of fish camps, or ramp locations please contact our fisheries Regional Office in Ocala at 352-732-1225 or consult the Northeast Regional Freshwater Fishing Guide.

-Water levels in the upper St. Johns River basin are on the low side going into this quarter.
-Typically, many areas of the river may get too shallow to navigate unless you’re in a canoe, airboat, or boat equipped with mud motors, although if the El nino brings more rain, that may not be the case.
+Late summer rain has brought water levels up in the upper St. Johns River basin, and moving water will be a great place to find fish.
 Start by targeting the edges of overhanging and floating vegetation along banks in middle river (Poinsett to Winder) and south of Lake Washington.
-North of Lake Poinsett, target the deeper water in sharp bends and drop-offs near shallow bars.
+North of Lake Poinsett, target the deeper water in sharp bends and drop-offs.
 Traditional methods for taking all species will work.
-Many bass anglers who fish this area prefer to use swim baits and plastic worms, or twitching shallow-running minnow imitations.
+Many bass anglers who fish this area prefer to use swim baits, plastic worms, or twitching shallow-running minnow imitations.
 Fly-fishing with a surface popper is another rewarding way to catch both bass and panfish in these sections of the river.

-As the water drops throughout the quarter, the best fishing associated with the lakes will be in deep river holes and at the river mouths and outlets of lakes and adjacent canals.
+If we get any big storms in the tail end of hurricane season, the water in the river should rise and the best fishing associated with the lakes will be at the river entrances and outlets or adjacent canals.
 It may be worth the effort to find bulrush or pads that still have a foot or two of water around them along lake shorelines.

 Popular Species